Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 What happens if I cancel an annual home warranty plan early?

 If you cancel within the first 30 days, most providers issue a full refund minus any service costs already paid out.
-After 30 days, you'll receive a prorated refund for the unused portion of your plan, minus an administrative or cancellation fee — typically equivalent to one month's premium.
+After 30 days, you'll receive a prorated refund for the unused portion of your plan, minus an administrative or cancellation fee (typically equivalent to one month's premium or a flat $25 to $75).
 The exact terms vary by provider and state, so review your contract carefully before canceling.

 Do home warranty companies auto-renew plans?

-Yes, the vast majority of home warranty providers auto-renew plans at the end of the contract term — whether you're on monthly or annual billing.
-You should receive a renewal notice 30–60 days before your plan expires.
-If you don't want to renew, you'll need to actively opt out before that renewal date to avoid being charged for another term.
+Yes, the vast majority of home warranty providers auto-renew plans at the end of the contract term, whether you're on monthly or annual billing.
+You should receive a renewal notice 30 to 60 days before your plan expires.
+New 2026 state laws in places like Maine now require clearer disclosure and easier cancellation, but you'll still need to actively opt out before the renewal date to avoid being charged for another term.

 Should a first-time homebuyer choose monthly or annual billing?